vim-ctrlspace/vim-ctrlspace/README.md

 You can improve your UTF8 characters if necessary.
 Some graphic glyphs might not fit well to one another.
-If you feel plugin symbols look crappy, don't hesitate to adjust symbols or their spacing.
-For example, I use MacVim and Inconsolata font, therefore I use the following adjustments:
+If you feel plugin symbols look awful, don't hesitate to adjust symbols or their spacing.
+For example, I use MacVim and Inconsolata font, therefore I use the following adjustment:

-    let g:CtrlSpaceSymbols = { "CTab": "∗", "NTM": " ⁺" }
+    let g:CtrlSpaceSymbols = { "NTM": " ⁺" }

-You can find more about this option in [Configuration](#todo-link) section on project wiki (or type `:help g:CtrlSpaceSymbols`)
+You can find more about this option in the plugin help:

+    :help g:CtrlSpaceSymbols

 #### Glob Command